aiidateam/aiida-core/docs/source/installation/index.rst

 If AiiDA were to be installed system wide, it may up- or downgrade third party packages used by other parts of the system and leave them potentially broken.
 Conversely, if a different version of a package is later installed which is incompatible with AiiDA, it too will become broken.

-In short; installing AiiDA might interfere with installed python packages and installing other packages might interfere with AiiDA.
+In short, installing AiiDA might interfere with installed python packages and installing other packages might interfere with AiiDA.
 Since your scientific data is important to you and to us, we *strongly* recommend isolating AiiDA in what is called a virtual environment.

 For a single purpose machine, only meant to run AiiDA and nothing else, you may at your own risk opt to omit working in a virtual environment.
-In this case, you may want to install AiiDA and its dependencies in user space by using a ``--user`` flag, in order to avoid having to have administrative rights to install them system wide.
+In this case, you may want to install AiiDA and its dependencies in user space by using a ``--user`` flag, to avoid the need for administrative rights to install them system wide.

 What is a virtual environment?
 ++++++++++++++++++++++++++++++